 If you or your family member takes a maintenance medication, you are required to get your maintenance prescriptions as 90-day fills for one co-pay.
 You will be able to get your first 30-day fill of that medication at any participating pharmacy.
 After that your two choices are:

-Rates are based on the total medical and pharmacy claims experience for the State of Connecticut employee health plan.
+Rates are based on the combined total medical and pharmacy claims experience for the State of Connecticut employee health plan and Partnership Plan and then adjusted to reflect the variation in health care costs across counties.
 The rates include fees associated with running the plan such as ASO fees, ACA fees, and data warehousing.

 The Partnership 2.0 yearly renewal rate will be implemented effective July 1st of each year.
-The renewal rate is based on the claims experience of the entire pool of participants in the state employee health care plan, including non-state public employers partcipating through Partership 2.0.
+The renewal rate is based on the claims experience of the entire pool and any county level adjustment that may be required due to variations in health care costs across regions of the state.

-Quarterly rates are necessary to adjust for the additional trend that would apply since the group will not be enrolled for a full 12 months.
-If a group joins off cycle, the quarterly rates will be in place until 7/1.
-For example, if a group joins the partnership plan on 1/1/16, those rates will be valid until 6/30/16.
-Groups will pay the new rate on 7/1/16 and for the remainder of the new fiscal year.
+To adjust for the additional trend that would apply since the group will not be enrolled for a full 12 months.
+If a group joins off cycle of the State’s normal fiscal year (7/1 – 6/30), the quarterly rates will be in place through 7/1 of the following year.
+For example, if a group joins the partnership plan on 1/1/19, those quarterly rates will be valid until 6/30/19.
+All rates are reset each year on 7/1 when the state employee plan’s renewal rates go into effect.

-No, broker commissions are not included in the state rates.
-A group may choose to keep their broker and pay them through a contract agreement.
+No, there are no broker commissions included in the state rates.
+A group may choose to keep their broker or consultant and pay them through a contract agreement.

 Since the new Partnership 2.0 program pools claims along with the state experience, large claims will be absorbed in with the combined experience.
 It is not necessary to have a separate stop loss program in place since the state pool is large enough to absorb large claims.

-Over the past 5 years, the State of Connecticut’s health plan budget increase has averaged 3.2%.
-The total budgetary increase represents the anticipated medical and pharmacy combined trend plus the net gain or loss of the previous year.
+Over the past 5 years, the State of Connecticut’s health plan budget increase has averaged 6.0%.
 Please see the breakdown below: